-1. Resume that documents educational background, professional experience, and volunteer involvements.
+Resume that documents educational background, professional experience, and volunteer involvements.

-- 1. Bachelor's degree in education (special education, reading, and effective teaching) - 2.
-A valid teaching license or be eligible for a teaching license if seeking an endorsement in special education or reading. - 3.
-Resume that lists past and current teaching or work experience. - Teacher Leadership Requires an additional interview with the Director of Graduate Program in Education if undergraduate or other graduate degree is not in education.
+- Bachelor's degree in education (Special Education, Reading, ESL, and Effective Teaching) - A valid teaching license or be eligible for a teaching license if seeking an endorsement in Special Education, Reading, or ESL. - 3.
+Resume that lists past and current teaching or work experience. - 4.
+Teacher Leadership Requires an additional interview with the Director of Graduate Program in Education if undergraduate or other graduate degree is not in education.
 Additional coursework beyond that listed in the catalog may be required for those students without a degree in education and/or teaching license.

-- 1. Personal interview with program director. - 2.
-Resume that documents volunteer or professional experience in a human service area. - 3.
+- 1. Personal interview with program director. - Resume that documents volunteer or professional experience in a human service area. - 3.
 Personality inventory test.